Why use a sinking braid?

 Reduced amount of wind knots

-Sunline D- Braid is a new type of braided line from Sunline has a specific gravity higher than one which allows it to sink.
-This new line is called D-Braid and the reasons why you should be using it are outlined in this article.
+Sunline Almight is a new type of braided line from Sunline with a specific gravity higher than one, allowing it to sink.
+This new line is called Almight and the reasons why you should be using it are outlined below.

 On long casts, floating lines will often stay where they land rather than follow more closely with the lure being retrieved.
-This could mean the line remains on the surface rather than the full length falling with the lure or it could mean the line is behind the retrieve of your lure causing a larger bow in your line.
+This could mean the line remains on the surface rather than the full length falling with the lure, or it could mean the line is behind the retrieve of your lure, causing a more prominent bow in your line.

 The sinking nature of the braid removes the bow in your line during a cast by keeping the line in the water at a retrieval pace similar to your lure.
-This improves the sensitivity and contact you have with your lure when retrieving it, since there is less bow in your line.
+This improves your sensitivity and contact with your lure when retrieving it since there is less bow in your line.

-Ever make a cast and watch your braided line make a large bow before it lands or lift your rod to make contact with your bait and notice a large bow in your line.
+Ever make a cast and watch your braided line make a large bow before it lands, or lift your rod to make contact with your bait and notice a large bow in your line?
 The floating nature of most braids causes both of these things to happen.
-By using a sinking braid, both conditions are greatly reduced in windy situations.
+Using a sinking braid significantly reduces both conditions in windy situations.

-One of the key advantages of using braided line on spinning reels is the no stretch features that allow good hooksets.
-A large bow in your line before setting the hook takes away the advantage and can cause your hookset to have little penetration and reduced hook up ratios.
+One of the key advantages of using braided lines on spinning reels is the no-stretch features that allow good hooksets.
+A large bow in your line before setting the hook takes away the advantage and can cause your hookset to have little penetration and reduced hook-up ratios.

-You set the hook but miss the fish and your line flies back thru the air to your rod and creates a knot in itself that is difficult to remove.
-Wind knots take valuable time away from fishing and can lead to the full replacement of the line on your spinning reel.
-The light floating nature of soft braids causes these wind knots.
-By using a heavier braided line, it is not as likely to tangle into a wind knot taking away valuable time or ruining a whole spool of line.
+You set the hook but miss the fish, and your line flies back through the air to your rod, creating a knot that is difficult to remove.
+Wind knots take valuable time away from fishing and can lead to the complete replacement of the line on your spinning reel.
+The light-floating nature of soft braids causes these wind knots.
+Using a heavier braided line is less likely to tangle into a wind knot, wasting valuable time or ruining a whole line spool.

-If you are looking for a braided line to gain these advantages in your spinning reel use, try Sunline D-Braid.
-It provides all these great characteristics and comes in a bright pink color, so it can easily be seen.
+If you are looking for a braided line to gain these advantages in your spinning reel use, try Sunline Almight.
+It provides all these excellent characteristics and comes in bright pink, so it can easily be seen.

-Here MLF Pro Brett Hite talk about Sunline and D-Braid on this episode of Bass Talk Live starting at the 1:12:35 mark.
+Here, MLF Pro Brett Hite talks about Sunline and Almight on this episode of Bass Talk Live, which starts at 1:12:35.

-If you are looking to improve your spinning rod game, check out Sunline D-Braid.
+If you are looking to improve your spinning rod game, check out Sunline Almight.